 As of right now, we're planning on being closed "indefinitely".
 This means that unless the situation changes dramatically, we'll be out for weeks or months to come.

-El Camino High School's Digital Arts Media Academy is a series of articulated* career technical education (CTE) classes that focuses on digital media arts.
-The program features graphic design (marketing and advertising through images that have been digitally produced and enhanced), web design (production of online content aimed at selling or promoting products or services) and 3d design and animation (3-dimensional objects, stationary or animated, used to communicate an idea). *"Articulated" means that we teach many of the same items as the local community colleges teach.
-If you receive a grade of "B" or better in my classes, you will get credit for taking that course at the community college.
+El Camino High School's Digital Arts Media Academy is a series of career technical education (CTE) classes that focus on digital media arts.
+The program features graphic design (marketing and advertising through images that have been digitally produced and enhanced), and web design (production of online content aimed at selling or promoting products or services).

-Google classroom is a useful tool for organizing your classes, viewing your assignments, interacting with each other and the teacher and turning in your work digitally.
+Google classroom is a useful tool for organizing your classes, viewing your assignments, interacting with each other, and the teacher as well as turning in your work digitally.
 The district gives you unlimited space on their Google Drive but that goes away after your senior year.
 At that time, you'll need to find a way to migrate your information to your own Google Drive if you want to keep it.